methacholine challenge test overview and practice questions

 By using a fixed number of breaths (usually 5) or by breathing for a fixed length of time (2 minutes).

-48. What is the baseline spirometry requirement during a methacholine challenge?
+48. What is the baseline spirometry requirement during a methacholine challenge test?

 It should be greater than 60 to 70 percent of the predicted or the previously reported best value.

-Asthma that has been suppressed by anti-inflammatory medication occupational asthma that is triggered by a specific agent.
+Asthma that has been suppressed by anti-inflammatory medications, or occupational asthma that is triggered by a specific agent.

 Within 2 hours after the patient has returned to baseline.

-Subject inhales aerosol by breathing tidally for two minutes.
+The patient inhales aerosols via tidal volume breathing for two minutes.

-It has a hypertonic stimulus (mannitol) that results in the release of mediators from mast cells and basophils.
+It causes a hypertonic stimulus that results in the release of mediators from mast cells and basophils.

 If the FEV1 is less than 65%.